-On Dec.
-6, 1917, World War One hit North American shores.
-But it didn’t come in the form of an invading army, or even a naval battle.
-Instead, it came in the form of an event that is known as the Halifax Explosion.
+World War I hit North American shores on Dec.
+6, 1917.
+It didn’t come in the form of an invading army, or even a naval battle.
+Instead, it came in the form of an event known as the Halifax Explosion.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-The ships of neutral nations were inspected in Halifax before being allowed to move onto other North American ports.
+In addition, neutral nations’ ships were inspected in Halifax before being permitted to move onto other North American ports.

 That Fateful Morning

 On the morning of Dec.
 6, a ship from neutral Norway, the Imo, was in Halifax for inspection.
 It was headed to New York City to pick up supplies destined for Belgium.
-Another vessel, France’s Mont-Blanc, had left New York and had traveled to Halifax to join a convoy.
-It was carrying TNT and other explosives, and it was running several hours late.
+Another vessel, France’s Mont-Blanc, left New York and traveled to Halifax to join a convoy.
+It was carrying TNT and other explosives, and it was running several hours behind schedule.

 Vessels were supposed to move in and out of the harbor port side (left) to port side.
 The Narrows, the exit to the harbor, necessitated this rule.

-That morning, however, Imo was traveling on the wrong side, the consequence of encountering one boat traveling on the wrong side.
-Mont-Blanc blew its whistle at Imo on more than one occasion but Imo refused to change its position.
+That morning, however, the Imo was traveling on the wrong side.
+Mont-Blanc blew its whistle at the Imo on more than once, but the Imo refused to change its position.

-The ships collided.
-Sparks from the collision started a fire in Mont-Blanc.
-The ship was abandoned and began to drift toward Pier 6.
+The ships collided, and sparks from the collision started a fire in Mont-Blanc.
+The crew abandoned ship, and it began drifting toward Pier 6.

-Meanwhile, the commotion attracted the attention of city residents who gathered near the pier or watched from windows.
+Meanwhile, the commotion attracted the attention of city residents who gathered at their windows or near the pier to watch.

 At 9.04 a.m., Mont-Blanc exploded with such force it could be felt more than 100 miles away.
-Several acres of the city were instantly destroyed, while every building for a mile and a half was damaged, and a tsunami was caused by the shockwave.
+Several acres of the city were instantly destroyed, while every building for a mile and a half was damaged.
+The shock wave caused a tsunami.

-And what happened to the people who had gathered to watch?
+And what happened to the people who gathered to watch?
 Hundreds were blinded by broken glass, dozens permanently.
-Others were impaled and beheaded.
+Others were impaled or beheaded.
 Others were vaporized.
 In the end, nearly 2,000 people died outright, and 9,000 were injured, some fatally.